Intellectual disability: Terminology

-Over the past two decades, the term intellectual disability has become preferred by most advocates and researchers in most English-speaking countries.
+Over the two decades since 2010, the term intellectual disability has become preferred by most advocates and researchers in most English-speaking countries.
 In a 2012 survey of 101 Canadian healthcare professionals, 78% said they would use the term developmental delay with parents over intellectual disability (8%).
 Expressions like developmentally disabled, special, special needs, or challenged are sometimes used, but have been criticized for "reinforc[ing] the idea that people cannot deal honestly with their disabilities".

 The term mental retardation, which stemmed from the understanding that such conditions arose as a result of delays or retardation of a child's natural development, was used in the American Psychiatric Association's DSM-IV (1994) and in the World Health Organization's ICD-10 (codes F70–F79).
 In the next revision, ICD-11, it was replaced by the term "disorders of intellectual development" (codes 6A00–6A04; 6A00.Z for the "unspecified" diagnosis code).
 The term "intellectual disability (intellectual developmental disorder)" is used in the DSM-5 (2013).
 The term "mental retardation" is still used in some professional settings such as governmental aid programs or health insurance paperwork, where "mental retardation" is specifically covered but "intellectual disability" is not.

 Historical terms for intellectual disability eventually become perceived as an insult, in a process commonly known as the euphemism treadmill.
 The terms mental retardation and mentally retarded became popular in the middle of the 20th century to replace the previous set of terms, which included "imbecile", "idiot", "feeble-minded", and "moron", among others, and are now considered offensive.
 By the end of the 20th century, retardation and retard had become widely seen as disparaging, ableist, politically incorrect, and in need of replacement.

 Usage has changed over the years and differed from country to country.
 For example, mental retardation in some contexts covers the whole field, but it previously applied to people with milder impairments.
 Feeble-minded used to mean mild impairments in the UK, and once applied in the US to the whole field.
 "Borderline intellectual functioning" is not currently defined, but the term may be used to apply to people with IQs in the 70s.
 People with IQs of 70 to 85 used to be eligible for special consideration in the US public education system on grounds of intellectual disability.